 Recommended by: Michele, The Intrepid Guide

 What makes Stratford-upon-Avon so wonderful is that you can literally walk in the footsteps of Shakespeare.
-From where he was born, educated, lived, to his final resting place.
+From where he was born, where he was educated, and where he lived, through to his final resting place.
 The perfect time to visit Stratford-upon-Avon and explore its country gardens is in Autumn.
 Not only have the crowds died down, but the trees are covered in electric red, orange, and yellow leaves.

 Some of the best things to do in Stratford-upon-Avon include a canal tour along the River Avon and a visit to Shakespeare’s Birthplace.
 You should also visit Shakespeare’s New Place for its extensive gardens decorated with Shakespeare-inspired sculptures.